ashleycampion/GMIT_Programming_for_data_analysis_Assignment/README.md

 # GMIT_Programming_for_data_analysis_Assignment
-Contains the practical assignment for the programming for data analysis module
+This repository contains the practical assignment for the programming for data analysis module

 ### Problem statement
 The following assignment concerns the numpy.random package in Python [1].
 You are